September 24, 2020: EAB Detected in Price County

 You may have heard about the EAB quarantine over the years.
 For 10 years, we placed individual counties under quarantine when we detected EAB there.
 Now the entire state is under quarantine for EAB.

 When only some counties were quarantined, it was illegal to move some ash forest products and hardwood firewood from a quarantined county to a non-quarantined county.
 Because all counties are now quarantined, wood products can move more freely within the state.

 However, it is still illegal to move firewood and other regulated items out of state to non-quarantined areas.
 Even within Wisconsin, there are other restrictions on moving firewood due to gypsy moth quarantine regulations and rules for firewood on state, federal, and tribal lands.
 Details

 Because of these regulations, we strongly recommend that you either use DATCP-certified firewood, or buy it near where you will be burning it.
 This will also help to prevent introducing EAB to new areas of the state, as well other pests and diseases.

 The USDA Animal and Plant Health Inspection Service has proposed removing the EAB quarantine nationally, now that this pest has spread to at least 30 states.
 This would eliminate regulations on moving ash and other products between states.
 Instead, resources formerly used for enforcing regulations would be directed toward managing EAB, particularly through biocontrol.
 This method uses tiny stingless wasps that are natural enemies of EAB.

-If this deregulation takes effect in early 2019 as expected, some western states would likely opt to enact exterior quarantines for EAB.
+If this deregulation takes effect, some western states would likely opt to enact exterior quarantines for EAB.
 This would restrict movement of ash wood products from Wisconsin to these states, so it will be important for businesses and individuals to check for changes to the regulatory landscape over the coming months.